You May Also Like

 The CPA examination is one of the most difficult professional exams in the United States.
 In fact, many applicants must retake all or parts of the test before they are qualified for the CPA license.
 Study hard and be as prepared as possible, perhaps focusing on one section at a time.
 The four parts of the test are as follows:

 - Financial Accounting and Reporting–This part covers financial reporting frameworks from several industry experts.
 Candidates are asked to compare statements that reflect different reporting standards.

 - Auditing and Attestation–This section will test your knowledge of the International Standards of Auditing as well as U.S. standards.

 - Regulation–Your professional and legal responsibilities are covered in this test.

 - Business Environment and Concepts–This portion of the exam covers general business concepts and international business.
 Your writing skills will come into play in this section.

 After passing the CPA exam, you will have one more exam to pass prior to being fully licensed.
 The Ethics exam is not considered to be very difficult, but it must be taken seriously.
-You will order a CD-ROM from the American Institute of Certified Public Accountants (AICPA) that includes an 11-hour self-study course.
+You will order/download a packet from the American Institute of Certified Public Accountants (AICPA) that includes an 11-hour self-study course.
 When you take the open-book test, you will need to pass with a minimum score of 90.